kali/lackr/doc/embed.md

 Embed Lackr
 ===========

-Lackr is meant to be embeded.
-That is, you'll need to write some kind of java code to run it (or scala, or other JVM-targetted language).
+Lackr is meant to be embedded .
+That is, you'll need to write some kind of Java code to run it (or Scala, or other JVM-targeted language).

 Why is that ?
 Well, our idea is that you probably don't want to use it if you don't have serious reason to.
-The marginal benefits over Varnish, nginx or apache feature set would not justify it.
+The marginal benefits over Varnish, Nginx or apache feature set would not justify it.
 You will use Lackr if you want to, at least extends Handlebars with application specific handlers, or do some sophisticated and specific backend management.

-Covering a significant part of the extension point of Lackr through configuration would require such a huge amout of code and debug that we prefer to stick, for now at least to stick to a good old library.
+Covering a significant part of the extension point of Lackr through configuration would require such a huge amount of code and debug that we prefer to stick, for now at least to stick to a good old library.

 Disagree ?
 Well, talk to us.